DevilCoders/self-improving-DRL-model/Docs/models.md

 5. **Reflection Head** – Generates self-assessment vectors for meta-learning and safe exploration heuristics.

-These components feed the policy, value, advantage, evolution, dynamics, and twin-Q heads, so all agents—PPO, A3C, SAC, DQN, DDPG, TD3, or custom—benefit without additional wiring.
+These components feed the policy, value, advantage, evolution, dynamics, twin-Q, intrinsic, option, consensus, and mode-alignment heads, so all agents—PPO, A3C, A2C, SAC, DQN, DDPG, TD3, REINFORCE, or custom—benefit without additional wiring.

 ## Diagnostics